JpKuo24/JpKuo24.github.io/_pages/project.md

 </div>

-Enhancing DNN deployment efficiency in diverse use sceaniro
+Enhancing DNN Deployment Efficiency in Diverse Use Sceaniro
 ----
 When presented with diverse mobile devices performing distinct application tasks that facilitate varying scenarios, we tailor DNN to enhance performance for each scenario with Once-For-All DNN training: Train one super network and search different sub-networks (subnet) to fit use scenario.
 <!--Customize DNN Deployment in Diverse Use Scenario-->